alintulu/hbb-notes/_episodes/01-introduction.md

 As shown in the diagram above, in this example the **control region C is defined by selecting events with a same-sign tau pair** (one hadronic tau and one muon from a tau decay), whereas the **in the signal region D opposite-sign tau pair is required**.
 The transfer factors are obtained from regions A and B, defined by inverting the isolation criterion used to select the muon.

 Next we will see how to do all of this in practice.
-Here is one of the final output of the Higgs to tau tau analysis, (it is the di-tau mass, reconstructed from a hadronic tau candidate and a muon candidate) showing the different background processes including the QCD background estimate that we are produce during this lesson.
-This plot corresponds to tour signal region **D**.
+Here is one of the final output of the Higgs to tau tau analysis, (it is the di-tau mass, reconstructed from a hadronic tau candidate and a muon candidate) showing the different background processes including the QCD background estimate that we will produce during this lesson.
+All the other background are estimated from simulation in this analysis.
+Since this plot corresponds to tour signal region **D**, also the signal processes ggH and qqH are clearly visible in the plot.

 ![](../assets/img/m_vis.png)